Asif-shah786/ai-real-estate-advisor/README.md

 2. **Preference Refinement**: Demonstrate how the system narrows recommendations as users provide more details
    - Example: Start broad with "apartments in Warsaw" then refine with budget, amenities, etc.

-3. **Context Retention**: Highlight how the assistant remembers previous statements
+3. **Context Retention**: Highlight how the Advisor remembers previous statements
    - Example: User asks about parking after discussing a property, system knows which property they're referring to

 4. **Reasoning Capabilities**: Show how it explains why properties match criteria